MaartenR/zammad/FORK.md

 account and selecting smtp for inbound.
 The smtp server is started automatically.

-Planned changes:

-- Some stability issues with the scheduler and/or delayed jobs arise every now and then.
-This needs to be fixed see T621.
+- Some stability issues with the scheduler and/or delayed jobs arose every now and then.
+Errors that occurred killed the entire background thread on which these jobs were running, thereby preventing jobs that had nothing to do with this error from executing.
+This made the whole system choke.
+The change that introduced made schedulers that failed to start record the cause of this failure after which the system no longer attempted to start this scheduler.
+An exception is no longer raised making it possible for other jobs to continue running.
+See T621.